epogrebnyak/weo-reader/README.md

 Use `WEO` class to view and extract data. `WEO` is a wrapper around a pandas dataframe that ensures proper data import and easier access and slicing of data.

-The dataset is year-variable-country-value cube, you can fix any dimension to get a table.

 Try code below: